-You can find out more about when these rights apply by visiting the ICO website at Your Data Matters or see section 11 to contact us for further information.
+You can find out more about when these rights apply by visiting Your Data Matters at the Information Commissioner's Office website or see Section 11 to contact us for further information.

-We use third party data processors who provide elements of services for us We have contracts in place with our data processors.
-This means that they cannot process your personal information unless we have instructed them to do so.
-They may not share your personal information with any other organisation.
+We use third party data processors who provide elements of services for us.
+We have contracts in place with our data processors.
+This means that they cannot process your personal data unless we have instructed them to do so.
+They may not share your personal data with any other organisation.
 They will hold it securely and retain it for the period we instruct.

-Red Ant hosts and manages the coronavirus Yellow Card reporting site and app under our instruction as our data processor.
+Red Ant hosts and manages the Yellow Card website and app under our instruction as our data processor.
 We also have processor contracts with other IT service providers.
 One IT service provider has offices in India.
 We have appropriate safeguards in place that contain enforceable data subject rights and effective legal remedies for the individuals whose data we are processing.

-We only keep your personal information for as long as necessary to fulfil the purpose we collect it for, including reporting or legal requirements.
+We only keep your personal data for as long as necessary to fulfil the purpose we collect it for, including reporting or legal requirements.